Rosie Winterton: Expenses scandal

 Winterton was one of a number of Government Ministers who secretly repaid back some of expenses money which they had wrongly claimed.
 In the row over MPs' expenses, it was claimed she used taxpayers' cash to soundproof the bedroom of her south London flat.
 According to The Daily Telegraph, the minister claimed a total of £86,277 over four years in additional costs allowance – close to the total allowed under Parliament's green book.

 Honours

-In June 2006, she was appointed a member of Her Majesty's Most Honourable Privy Council, and she was sworn in on 19 July 2006.
+In June 2006, she was appointed a member of the Privy Council, and she was sworn in on 19 July 2006.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours.